realA10001986/Time-Circuits-Display/README.md

 Furthermore, unless you do time travelling on a regular basis, the speedo display is idle most of the time in a typical home setup.
 To give it more of a purpose, the software can display room temperature on the speedo while idle.

 Seven sensor types are supported: MCP9808 (i2c address 0x18), BMx820 (0x77), SI7021 (0x40), SHT40 (0x44), TMP117 (0x49), AHT20 (0x38), HTU31D (0x41).
-All of those are readily available from Adafruit or Sesed (Grove).
+All of those are readily available from Adafruit or Seeed (Grove).
 Note that BMP820 (unlike BME820), MCP9808 and TMP117 are pure temperature sensors, the others deliver temperature and humidity.

 ## WiFi power saving features